gohugoio/hugo/content/en/functions/go-template/return.md

 [text/template]: https://pkg.go.dev/text/template

 {{% note %}}
-Unlike `return` statements in other languages, Hugo executes the first occurence of the `return` statement regardless of its position within logical blocks.
+Unlike `return` statements in other languages, Hugo executes the first occurrence of the `return` statement regardless of its position within logical blocks.
 See [usage](#usage) notes below.
 {{% /note %}}

 ## Example